 Zhouheng Li

 I am currently a 3rd year Ph.D. student in the College of Control Science and Engineering at Zhejiang University , Hangzhou, China, under the supervision of Prof. Lei Xie and Prof. Hongye Su.
-I will be visiting the Kempner Institute at Harvard University's John A. Paulson School of Engineering and Applied Sciences (SEAS) starting in December 2025, supervised by Prof. Yilun Du.
-During the visit, my research will focus on safe, high-mobility trajectory planning methods with out-of-distribution generalization ability. ✨ Enjoyments of life: 🎲 Board Games (Splendor, Seven Wonders: Duel, etc), πŸ‘£ hiking, 🎾 tennis, πŸ“ ping-pong, πŸ—ΊοΈ traveling.
+Previously, I had the privilege of being mentored by Prof. Yilun Du from Harvard University. ✨ Enjoyments of life: 🎲 Board Games (Splendor, Seven Wonders: Duel, etc), πŸ‘£ hiking, 🎾 tennis, πŸ“ ping-pong, πŸ—ΊοΈ traveling.

 🎯 Research

-My ultimate goal is to develop embodied intelligent vehicles capable of seamlessly interacting with the physical world. (πŸ“ Publications).
-To achieve this, my research focuses on decision-making methods powered by generative models and optimization-based trajectory planning methods designed for safety.
-Currently, I am exploring planning approaches for both single and multi-vehicle systems in autonomous racing and drifting, with a focus on the following key areas:
+My ultimate goal is to develop embodied intelligent autonomous systems capable of seamlessly interacting with the physical world. (πŸ“ Publications).
+To achieve this, my research focuses on motion planning techniques driven by physics-informed generative models, enabling safe generalization to out-of-distribution (OOD) scenarios.
+Currently, I am exploring planning strategies for both autonomous vehicle racing and drone racing, as well as advancing world models, with particular emphasis on the following key areas:

 I am also actively involved in applying these techniques to Roboracer competition.
 If any of these topics caught your interest, feel free to drop me emails (πŸ“¨ zh_li@zju.edu.cn).
 I enjoy collaborating on interesting projects and making amazing things happen together!